jlortiz0/ImageSort/README.md

  - Sample Size: Controls the size of the image hashes used by the DeDuplicator.
 Changing this will require all images to be rehashed.

 ## Known Bugs
- - The DeDuplicator only considers the first frame of animated images.
+ - The deduplicator only considers the first frame of animated images.
  - Transparent animated images are given a colored background.
- - After moving to a new pair in the DeDuplicator, the background will change to the default color even if this should not happen.
+ - After moving to a new pair in the deduplicator, the background will change to the default color even if this should not happen.
  - When deleting an image or fading to another screen in the Sort folder, the folder bar is not visible.